List of The Blacklist characters: Elizabeth Keen

 In "The Lindquist Concerns", Liz discovers a DNA test done by Kirk that claims her to be his daughter and briefly mistrusts Red for it.
 In "The Thrushes", Liz helps Red talk Kirk out of committing suicide by begging him to give Agnes back to her.
 He does give her back to Liz, which leads to his arrest.

-In "Dr. Adrian Shaw", Kirk is taken to the hospital, and Lis, believing she may be his only chance of rescuing him, takes a DNA test.
+In "Dr. Adrian Shaw", Kirk is taken to the hospital, and Liz, believing she may be his only chance of rescuing him, takes a DNA test.
 If she is found to be a match, they will prepare her for surgery and do a blood transfusion.
 When Tom finds out, he confronts Liz about the decision and admits that he had met his mother, Susan, months earlier.
 Despite his warning not to get close to Kirk, Liz mentions that she needs to help him since he may provide the answers to who she is.
-While being prepped for surgery, a doctor tells her that the DNA test results between her and Kirk came back and they're not a match.
+While being prepared for surgery, a doctor tells her that the DNA test results between Kirk and her came back and they are not a match.
 Believing Red has sent false transcripts of the DNA test, she calls him to confront him, only to discover that Kirk had lied to her the whole time and the DNA transcript that Tom had given her was falsified.
 Angered by this, Liz confronts Kirk for lying to her and abandons him.
 In "Dr. Adrian Shaw: Conclusion", while Red is being held captive and threatened by Kirk, Red tells Kirk that he is Elizabeth Keen's father ("What do you want me to say?
 Yes.
 Yes, Elizabeth is my daughter.").

-In "Lipet's Seafood Company", Red calls a favor on newly elected president Robert Diaz.
+In "Lipet's Seafood Company", Red calls in a favor from newly elected president Robert Diaz.
 Liz is granted a full presidential pardon for Connolly's death, allowing her reinstatement as an FBI agent.

-In "Dr. Bogdan Krilov", Liz and Samar are sent to confront Dr. Krilov and discover Kaplan's plan to use Ressler to kill Hitchin since she is Red's only link to the Cabal under pretenses.
-Liz discovers the truth about Kaplan being her former nanny whom she used to call Katya, and she begs Liz to end her relationship with Red before it's too late.
+In "Dr. Bogdan Krilov", Liz and Samar are sent to confront Dr. Krilov and discover Kaplan's plan to use Ressler to kill Hitchin, since she is Red's only link to the cabal under pretenses.
+Liz discovers the truth about Kaplan being her former nanny, whom she used to call Katya, and she begs Liz to end her relationship with Red before it is too late.
 Despite stopping Ressler from making a big mistake, Liz confronts Hitchin and tells her they will investigate Reven Wright's disappearance.
 Inside the ice rink, Liz finally meets with Julian Gale, who demands the FBI transcripts of their involvement with Red.
 She refuses to cooperate and suspects he has an ulterior motive in wanting the transcripts so he can capture Red.